 Project Description The 911 phone system is a telephone network unique to the 911 industry.
-It is used 24x7 with
+It is used 24x7 with specialized features such as automated number identifier, automated location identifier, and ability to text and video message to 911.

 Environmental Review This project is a Type II Action and will not require further environmental review.